Krušik (company): History

 In 1999, the company's facilities were heavily destroyed during the NATO bombing of Yugoslavia.
 As of 2009, Krušik held a large contract to arm the Iraqi army.

-After two decades of working in limited capacity, in 2010s the company has begun operating positively, having annual revenues of nearly 100 million euros and cooperating with more than 70 countries worldwide.
-As of 2019, it has around 3,200 employees and is one of the main companies of defense industry of Serbia.
-In February 2019, the company celebrated its 80-year anniversary.
+After two decades of working in limited capacity, in 2010s the company has begun recording profits, having annual revenues of nearly 100 million euros and exporting in more than 70 countries worldwide.
+As of 2025, it employs around 3,200 employees and is one of the main companies of defense industry of Serbia.

 Controversies

 In September 2019, it became public that weapons manufactured by Krušik sold to US Federal contractor Alliant Techsystems ended up in the hands of ISIS fighters in Yemen.
 This revelation led to the arrest of whistleblower Aleksandar Obradović, an IT worker at Krušik, on suspicion of revealing company secrets.
 The news of Obradović's arrest had not been made public until one month later, when he was placed under house arrest.
 On 21 November 2019, the Council of Europe alerted that the whistleblower Aleksandar Obradović is under house arrest.

 On November 21, 2019, it was reported that pro-Russian separatists had found an unexploded Serbian mortar bomb in eastern Ukraine.
 The shells had been traded by Serbian, Cypriot, and Polish companies, and were not authorized by Serbia for export to Ukraine.
 On 13 March 2022, the Ukrainian defense ministry posted a YouTube video which shows Ukrainian soldiers firing 60mm mortar shells (M73) produced by Krušik in 2018.

 On March 3, 2023, Serbia denied allegations of providing Ukraine with arms, following media reports by the Russian online newspaper Mash that they delivered 3,500 Grad G-2000 rockets manufactured by Krušik via Turkey and then Slovakia.

+On August 4, 2023, an informational videos by friendlyjordies that detailed the bombing of Papuan villages by the Indonesian government mentioned that the bombs that were being dropped were made by Krušik.
+More specifically, these were 81mm M72 high-explosive mortar rounds with an improvised fuse with a larger surface area.